 - Faster processor to crunch video data and store it right on the device, no cloud needed

-Most of you are likely familiar with the resolution increase (check out our home security glossary if not), but I’ll bet most don’t know what an upgraded Z-Wave controller gets you.
+Most of you are likely familiar with the resolution increase, but I’ll bet most don’t know what an upgraded Z-Wave controller gets you.
 The series 500 controller will enable compatible Z-Wave devices to have:

 - significantly greater range (>50%)